libp2p/specs/pubsub/gossipsub/red.md

 validation based on the statistical performance of peers in the origin IP address.
 The decision is probabilistic and implements a Random Early Drop (RED) strategy that drops messages with a probability that depends on the acceptance rates for messages from the origin IP.
-This strategy can neuter attacks on the validation queue, because messages are no longer dropped indiscrimantly in a drop-tail fashion.
+This strategy can neuter attacks on the validation queue, because messages are no longer dropped indiscriminately in a drop-tail fashion.

 ## Random Early Drop Algorithm